ipwnosx/Saily/README.md

   - MonkeyDev (theos or more is included)
   - MAKE SURE TO UNDERSTAND BUILD SCRIPT IN EACH TARGET

+Known issue:
+  - deb download cache not removed after install completed.
+  - app may crash in tweak's view page on older devices
+  - daemon may not respond without rocketbootstrap <-- This should not happen but depends on your luck.

 Target:
   - Jailbroken devices running iOS 11 +